pyalarmdotcom/alarmdotcom/README.md

 1. This integration communicates with Alarm.com over an unofficial channel that can be broken or shut down at any time.
 2. It may take several minutes for this device to receive a status update from Alarm.com's servers.
 3. Your automations may be buggy.
 4. This code may be buggy.
+It's written by volunteers in their free time and testing is spotty.

-You should use Alarm.com's official apps, devices, and services for notifications of all kind related to safety, break-ins, property damage (i.e.: freeze sensors), etc.
+You should use Alarm.com's official apps, devices, and services for notifications of all kinds related to safety, break-ins, property damage (i.e.: freeze sensors), etc.

+Where possible, use local control for smart home devices that are natively supported by Home Assistant (lights, garage door openers, etc.).
+Locally controlled devices will continue to work during internet outages whereas this integraiton will not.

+## Details

-## Supported Devices
+### Supported Devices

 | Device Type  | Actions                               | View Status | Low Battery Sub-Sensor | Malfunction Sub-Sensor |
 | ------------ | ------------------------------------- | ----------- | ---------------------- | ---------------------- |